 “You don’t find jealousy a little sweet though?” she asked.

-“Not really.
+“Not at all.
 Think about it: Jealousy is never an ‘out there’ factor, caused by someone else.
-It comes from within – and 99.9% of the time it’s related to self-esteem and security issues.”
+It comes from within—and 99.9% of the time it’s related to self-esteem and security issues.”

 The truth is, when our self-esteem is out of whack, it leads us to think things that usually have no basis in reality, like “If I am my true self, no one will like me” or “People find me boring to talk to.”
 The other downside of low self-esteem?
 It could also color your view of other people, as is the case with jealousy.
-Here’s what statistics from our Jealousy Test reveal:
+Here’s what statistics from Queendom’s jealousy tests revealed:

-• A whopping 71% of jealous women and 68% of jealous men would have their partner followed or their phone tapped if they suspected infidelity.
+- A whopping 71% of jealous women and 68% of jealous men would have their partner followed if they suspected infidelity.

-• When we asked test-takers what they would do if their partner received a call from a member of the opposite sex (or same-sex in the case of gay/lesbian couples), 48% of jealous women and 64% of jealous men would insist that their partner detail exactly what the conversation was about.
+- When we asked both men and women how they’d react if their partner received a call from someone of the opposite sex (or same-sex in the case of gay/lesbian couples), 48% of jealous women and 64% of jealous men said they would demand their partner explain exactly what the conversation was about.

-• When we asked how they would respond if they came upon an open email that their partner was writing, 96% of jealous women and 100% of jealous men said they would read it.
+- When we asked how they would react if they came across an open email their partner was writing, 96% of jealous women and 100% of jealous men admitted they would read it.

 Given that the source of jealous often comes from within, here are some tips to address that:

-• Separate intense jealousy from love.
+- Separate jealousy from love.
 Many people falsely believe that strong feelings of jealousy or possessiveness indicate a deep and passionate love for a partner.
-Unfortunately, the truth is that jealousy only reflects an intense need and desperation to keep what you want; it reflects self-interest and self-love, rather than mutual love.
+Unfortunately, the truth is that jealousy only reflects an intense need and desperation to keep what you want; it reflects self-interest rather than mutual love.
 You can love someone very strongly and not feel intense jealousy.

-• Don’t compare yourself to others.
-You may look at someone and think they possess some quality or advantage that you don’t, but the fact is they may be looking at you and thinking the very same thing!
-Someone may be, according to your standards, more intelligent than you, but you may have street smarts (which I can honestly say I value much more than IQ).
+- Don’t compare yourself to others.
+You may look at your partner’s ex and think they possess some quality or advantage that you don’t, but the fact is their ex may be thinking the very same thing about you!
+They may be, according to your standards, more intelligent than you, but you may have street smarts (which I can honestly say I value much more than IQ).
 And when it comes to attractiveness, it’s very much in the eye of the beholder.
 Not everyone wants a size 2 runway model or a guy with six-pack abs.
 Remember, everyone has something special about them.
-Judge yourself by your own standards, because you are a unique individual.

-• Associate with people who affirm who you are.
-Do you have toxic relationships with people who criticize you or make you feel small?
-Take a good look at the people you surround yourself with and how they affect your self-esteem.
-That being said, keep in mind that there is only one person who has the power over how you think and feel about yourself – and that person is you.
+- Associate with people who affirm who you are.
+Do you have toxic relationships with people who criticize you or make you miserable?
+Take a look at the people you surround yourself with and how they affect your self-esteem—it might be time to burn some bridges.
+That being said, keep in mind that there is only one person who has power over how you think and feel about yourself—and that person is you.
 Take your power back.

 Insightfully yours,